collabratech/HangfireOrchestratorPOC/README.md

  HANGFIRE PRO

-		is a set of extension packages that boost the performance and simplify the maintenance of background job processing in large applications https://www.hangfire.io/pro/
+		Is a set of extension packages that boost the performance and simplify the maintenance of background job processing in large applications https://www.hangfire.io/pro/